lettyyang01/Partial_VE/README.md

 # Algebraic and Statistical Properties of the Partially Regularized Ordinary Least Squares Interpolator

 This repository contains the code for the paper *Algebraic and Statistical Properties of the Partially Regularized Ordinary Least Squares Interpolator*.
-The simulation settings are detailed in the Section 6 in the article.

 ## Usage

-To replicate Figures 1-4,
+### Reproduce the Motivation Example in Section 1

+See the simulation settings in the Appendix.
+To replicate **Figure 1**:

+1. Run `begin_eg.sh`.
+2. Open and run the notebook `resultProcessing/ate_bias.ipynb` to visualize the results.
+   **Note:** You may need to modify the directory path where the results are saved.

+---

+### Reproduce the Results in Section 5

+See the simulation settings in the main text.
+To replicate **Figures 2-5**:

-1. Start by running `simu.sh` to generate the tables for the estimates.
+1. Run `simu.sh` to generate the estimation tables.

+   **Note:**
-Note: If you want to run a specific simulation, modify the `EXPERI_TYPE_LIST` variable in the `.sh` file.
-You can also adjust the `VE_TYPE_LIST` and `COVAR_TYPE_LIST` variables to focus on particular variance estimators or generative models.
+   - If you wish to run a specific simulation, modify the `EXPERI_TYPE_LIST` variable in the `.sh` file.
+   - You can also adjust the `VE_TYPE_LIST` and `COVAR_TYPE_LIST` variables to focus on specific variance estimators or generative models.

-2. Once the estimate tables are generated as `.csv` files, use the `draw_VE_plot.ipynb` notebook to create the plots.
-Detailed instructions are provided inside the notebook.
+2. Once the tables are generated as `.csv` files, open and run the `draw_VE_plot.ipynb` notebook to generate the plots.
+   Detailed instructions are provided within the notebook.